TLabAltoh/ps4.controller.raw-input.visualizer-mapper/README.md

 2. Launch the executable from a console window.
 3. Move sticks and press buttons — the console updates continuously with a visualization and mapping state.
 4. Toggle between **Visualizer** and **Virtual Keyboard** with `TAB` or by pressing the controller `OPTIONS` button.
 Press `ESC` to exit.
+5. Press `R1` to hide/show the console window at any time.

 ---